firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 Can you _believe_ it?
 Kelly set me up to save her own skin?
 Told Miss Holt I’m the one who wasn't contributing to the project!
 Dropped my grade even though I showed her all the work I had done, going on and on about how 'teamwork is important'.
 I wish I _had_ a better team!
 What was I supposed to do about that?

 I wish Kelly could be more like the monster-kicking girl.
-No matter how late it is, she knew she had a duty to fulfill, and that if she didn't people's literal lives would be at stake, so she stepped up and got shit done.
+No matter how late it was, she knew she had a duty to fulfill, and that if she didn't people's literal lives would be at stake, so she stepped up and got shit done.
 I bet Monster-Kicking Girl gets tired, wants to hang out with her girlfriends or make out with boys or whatever too.
 But she knows she has work to do, and she does it.

 But noooo, she has to be Kelly Francis, the least helpful girl in school, doesn't she?
 And she had to be in my group, didn't she?